About Stop UTI Forever

 Are you avoiding sex because of recurrent UTIs?
 Focusing on every sensation trying to guess the early symptoms of UTI way too often?

 Unfortunately, chronic recurrent UTIs is a difficult problem to solve.
 If you are looking for researched-backed information about urinary tract infections then you are in the right place.

-I had my recurring urinary tract infections from January – June 2013.
-My doctor suggested antibiotics as a preventative measure (read this in my post “What doctors don’t know about UTI prevention”), which basically meant drinking drugs every time after sex.
+I had a series of recurring urinary tract infections from January – June 2013.
+My doctor suggested antibiotics as a preventative measure ( “What doctors don’t know about UTI prevention”), which meant drinking drugs every time after sex.

-My ultimate goal is to provide you with the reliable information on UTI research in plain English and help you to stay healthy.
+Our ultimate goal is to provide you with reliable information on UTI research in plain English and help you to stay healthy.

-I am a former chronic UTI fellow sufferer turned UTI nerd.
-I spend hours weekly educating myself about UTI news, research, and alternative treatment options.
-BUT I’m not a doctor and do not provide medical advice.
-My thoughts and opinions are not intended to replace a medical evaluation and your physician’s treatment plan.
-UTI could be life threatening if not treated promptly, and the only FDA approved the drug for urinary tract infection (UTI) treatment is a round of antibiotics.
+P.S.: An important reminder: We do not provide medical advice.
+Any thoughts and opinions expressed on this website and podcast are for informational purposes only and are not intended to replace a medical evaluation and your physician’s treatment plan.
+UTI could be life-threatening if not treated promptly, and the only FDA-approved drug for urinary tract infection (UTI) treatment is a round of antibiotics.

 This blog is for general informational purposes only and does not constitute the practice of medicine, nursing or other professional health care services, including the giving of medical advice, and no doctor/patient relationship is formed.
 The use of information on this blog or materials linked from this blog is at the user’s own risk.
 The content of this blog is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Users should not disregard, or delay in obtaining, medical advice for any medical condition they may have, and should seek the assistance of their health care professionals for any such conditions.